bluenviron/gortsplib/README.md

 Features:

 * Client
-  * Query servers about published tracks
-  * Read tracks from servers with UDP or TCP
+  * Read streams from servers with UDP or TCP
-  * Read only selected tracks
-  * Publish tracks to servers with UDP or TCP
+  * Publish streams to servers with UDP or TCP
+  * Query servers about published streams
+  * Read only selected tracks of a stream
   * Pause reading or publishing without disconnecting from the server
 * Server
-  * Build servers and handle publishers and readers
+  * Handle requests from clients
+  * Read and write streams with TCP
+  * Encrypt streams with TLS (RTSPS)

 ## Table of contents